-Policy makers are primarily concerned with the effect of entrepreneurship education on the graduates' career decision and how it can be influenced by policy measures accordingly.
-Consequently, over the past decade there has been a considerable increase in entrepreneurship programs worldwide designed to cultivate entrepreneurial culture at all levels of the educational system (Yakubu & Norashidah, 2016).
+Policy makers are primarily concerned with the effect of entrepreneurship education on the graduates' career decision and accordingly how it can be influenced by policy measures (European Commission, 2003).
+Consequently, over the past decade there has been a considerable increase in entrepreneurship programs worldwide designed to cultivate entrepreneurial culture at all levels of the educational system (Yakubu, & Norashidah, 2016).

-However, Ekundayo & Babatunde (2014) documented that exposure to entrepreneurship education influences students' intentions of becoming self-employed.
-Also, Karimi, et al. (2014) posited that both types of EEPs had significant positive impacts on students' subjective norms and perceived behavioral control.
-Their results also indicated that the elective EEPs significantly increased students' entrepreneurial intention, although this increase was not significant for the compulsory EEPs.
-Furthermore, Peter & Moses (2014) analyzed the influence of entrepreneurship education on beliefs, attitudes and intentions of Africa University Alumni using the sample of 60 business graduates (X1) and another sample of 60 non-business graduates (X2) from a population of 438 alumni that graduated between 2009 and 2012.
-Their study revealed that alumni who took an Entrepreneurial course have high rating scores on most indicators of entrepreneurship.
-On the other hand, Abiodun & Oyejoke (2017) revealed that entrepreneurship education significantly influences students' entrepreneurial intentions.
+However, researchers like (Ekundayo & Babatunde 2014) documented that exposure to entrepreneurship education influences students' intentions of becoming self-employed.
+Also (Karimi, Biemans, Lans, Chizari & Mulder 2014) posited that both types of EEPs had significant positive impacts on students' subjective norms and perceived behavioral control.
+Results also indicated that the elective EEPs significantly increased students' entrepreneurial intention, although this increase was not significant for the compulsory EEPs.
+Furthermore, Peter & Moses (2014) analyze the influence of entrepreneurship education on beliefs, attitudes and intentions of Africa University alumni using the sample of 60 business graduates (X1) and another sample of 60 non-business graduates (X2) out of population of 438 alumni that graduated between 2009 and 2012; their study revealed that alumni who took an Entrepreneurial course have high rating scores on most indicators of entrepreneurship.
+On the other hand, Abiodun & Oyejoke, (2017) revealed that Entrepreneurship Education significantly influences students' Entrepreneurial intentions.

-Nasiru et al., (2015) in their study, stated that a significant negative relationship was found between perceived effective entrepreneurship education and entrepreneurial intention.
-Mohammed (2013) posited that business education has no significant impact on developing the entrepreneurship abilities of the students, he further stated that the descendants of those parents who are already engaged in any kind of business do have an explicit potential to start and operate their own business.
-More so, Abiodun et al., (2015) reported that there was no significant positive relationship between new venture creation and content of entrepreneurship lectures.
-They also stated that venture creation requires some other factors besides entrepreneurship education and innovativeness could be one of these factors.
-Ksenija et al., (2015) reported that entrepreneurial intentions do not increase due to exposure to entrepreneurship education.
+However, in a study by (Nasiru, Ooi, and Bhatti 2015) a significant negative relationship was found between perceived effective entrepreneurship education and entrepreneurial intention in their study. also (Muhammed, 2013) posited that business education has no significant impact on developing the entrepreneurship abilities of the students, he further stated that the descendants of those parents who are already engaged in any kind of business do have an explicit potential to start and operate their own business.
+More so (Abiodun, Isaac & Titilayo, 2015) reported that there was no significant positive relationship between new venture creation and content of entrepreneurship lectures.
+They also stated that venture creation requires some other factors besides entrepreneurship education.
+This study assumed that; innovativeness could be one of these factors.
+In another study (Ksenija et al., 2015) reported that entrepreneurial intentions do not increase due to exposure to entrepreneurship education.

-Literatures have shown that most studies used entrepreneurship education as determinants for individual intention neglecting individual entrepreneurial orientation.
-There is also inconsistency in their findings; while most of them showed positive impact on intention, others indicated negative impact.
-No conclusion can therefore be drawn from these inconsistencies thus; the need for contingent variable to moderate the relationship as suggested by Baron & Kenny (1986).
+Based on the previous review on entrepreneurship education and entrepreneurial intention, it can be deduced that most of the studies used entrepreneurship education as determinants for individual intention while individual entrepreneurial orientation neglected.
+There is also inconsistency in the finding from the studies; while most of them showed positive impact on intention, others indicated negative impact.
+No conclusion can therefore be drawn from these inconsistencies thus, the need for contingent variable to moderate the relationship as suggested by (Baron and Kenny 1986); when there is weak or inconsistent relationships exist between independent and dependent variables, a typical moderating variable can be introduced.
+As such this study would employ entrepreneurial orientation as proposed to moderate the relationship between entrepreneurship education and entrepreneurial intention among Federal university Dutse (FUD) students.

-Entrepreneurial Orientation as a Potential Moderator between Entrepreneurship Education and Entrepreneurial Intention
+Entrepreneurial Orientation as a Potential Moderator Between Entrepreneurship Education and Entrepreneurial Intention

 Individual Entrepreneurial orientation is the combination of knowledge skills and awareness acquired by an individual that led to execution of entrepreneurial behaviour or creation and actualization of new venture.
 The concept of entrepreneurial orientation has its own origin traced back to the work of Miller (1983) who provides a significant insight especially at the firm level.
-He suggested that an entrepreneurial firm is one that "engages in product market innovation, undertakes somewhat risky ventures and is first to come up with proactive innovations, beating competitors to the punch."
-In his own view, "innovativeness", "risk taking", and "pro-activeness" are the key factors of entrepreneurial firms.
+He suggested that an entrepreneurial firm is one that "engages in product market innovation, undertakes somewhat risky ventures and is first to come up with 'proactive' innovations, beating competitors to the punch".
+In his own view "innovativeness," "risk taking," and "proactiveness" are the key factors of entrepreneurial firms.